Skip to contentSkip to navigationSkip to topbar

 Compose a Callout with:

-• Title (optional).
-The title should be concise and convey the essense of the issue.
+• Heading (optional).
+The heading should be concise and convey the essence of the issue.

 • Body text.
 Use the default text style.
-Do not repeat information contained in a title.
+Do not repeat information contained in the heading.
 If the user needs to take action on another page, or more information would be helpful, include an Anchor.

 Alert vs. Callout vs. Toast vs. Help Text